lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 _Requirements:_

-- `operator` cannot be calling address.
+- `operator` cannot be the caller's address.
 - `operator` cannot be the zero address.

 **LSP1 Hooks:**